eemurat3/AdvancedC-/README.md

    - fill the deallocated memorywith 0's - security
    - Collect Usage statistics

+21. How to Define new Handler
+ * So the new handler must do one of following things
+     * 1. Make more mempry available
+     * 2. Install a different new-handler
+     * 3. Uninstall the new-handler(passing a null pointer)
+     * 4. Throw an exception bad_alloc or its descendent
+     * 5. Terminate the program

 you can find this codes and more at the youtube. youtube link https://www.youtube.com/playlist?list=PLE28375D4AC946CC3